bevyengine/rfcs/rfcs/quick-start-book.md

 1. Getting Started
    1. Installing Rust and Bevy
    2. App, AppBuilder and World
-   3. Bringing it together: Hello Bevy!
 2. Entities, Components and Systems
    1. Entities have Components
    2. Systems access data through Queries
    3. Resources are global singletons
    4. Bundles collect related components
    5. Spawning, despawning and modifying entities with Commands
-   6. Bringing it together: A Simple Ecological Model
 3. Graphics and Asset Basics
    1. Sprites and Cameras
    2. The `Transform` component controls position